EfeBaskin/Menu_Manager_AI/README.md

 1. Fork the repository.
 2. Create a new branch (feature-branch).
 3. Make your changes and commit them.
-4. Push to your branch and submit and pull request.
+4. Push to your branch and submit a pull request.